 The Future of Here (and Now)

-With thanks to funding from Country Arts SA through the Regional Arts Fund, headspace Berri is delivering a special community awareness project this year called The Future of Here (and Now).
-The Future of Here (and Now) includes training, professional development and delivering a series of creative conversations, community engagement experiences and small digital and in-person outcomes across 2021 that build connection, community leadership, mental health literacy and resilience with and for Riverland young people.
+With thanks to funding from Country Arts SA through the Regional Arts Fund, headspace Berri is delivering a special community awareness project across 2021 and 2022 called The Future of Here (and Now).
+The Future of Here (and Now) includes training, professional development and delivering a series of creative conversations, community engagement experiences and small digital and in-person outcomes across 2021 & 2022 that build connection, community leadership, mental health literacy and resilience with and for Riverland young people.

 Coming up as part of The Future of Here (and Now):